 Things seem to expand when packing the car back up at the end of a camping trip.
 To open up a bit of space, use those Amazon or other shipping boxes to pack up any items that won’t be coming back home with you.
 This works exceptionally well with food (particularly bread and rolls that often get squished), kids’ crafts, and firewood.
 When the boxes are emptied, toss them in the campground recycling bins.
 This won’t save you space when leaving home but can save a lot of space when packing a car for camping after your trip.

 We do the same with food containers, and we reuse Talenti and yogurt containers to store cut-up veggies, dips, and salads.

 8. Secure Items in Hatchbacks

 If you’ve ever experienced gear tumbling out of the car when opening the back of a hatchback or SUV, you’ll know why this is a valuable tip.
 We try to use all available space in the car, right up against the rear door.
-But someone always forgets to pull gear out through the window first, and everything comes toppling out of the back of the car when they lift the door.
+But someone always forgets to pull gear out through the window first, and everything comes toppling out of the back when they lift the door.

 Cargo nets to the rescue: one of these will help secure your gear and prevent everything from spilling out of the back when arriving at the campground.
 This versatile netting from Seven Sparta can be used for more than just the back of SUVs and hatchbacks.